nwuAI/CAN/README.md

 test.py, test_coarse.py or test_fine.py.

 ## Pre-trained Model
-The pre-trained model file is saved in save_model directory.
+The pre-trained model files on Dhcp and MALC are saved in save_model directory.